-A crown was a coin that was in circulation between 1707 and 1965 in the UK that had a face value of five shillings.
-From the end of the 19th century, the crown was mainly a commemorative coin, and this is still the case today.
+A crown is a coin that was in circulation between 1707 and 1965 in the UK that had a face value of five shillings, which translates to 25 pence in today’s money.
+From the end of the 19th century, the crown became more of a commemorative coin, and this is still the case today.

 For someone who has grown up in the UK with decimal coinage, the pre-decimal pence, shillings, and pound must seem rather strange!

 It seems very sensible that a pound, for example, would consist of 100 pence.
 After all, this is a simple, round number, which is easy to work with.

 However, in the pre-decimal world, things weren’t this simple.

 There were 240 pence in a pound back then!
 Just to make matters even more complex, you had shillings, which had a value of 12 pence each, meaning there were 20 of them in a pound or 5 of them to a crown.

 So, what was the crown?
 Well, most people would agree that this is the most curious of all of the pre-decimal coins.
 It had a face value of 60 pence in ‘old’ money or one-quarter of a pound.

 The British crown came about in 1707.
 The British Crown replaced the English Crown which was first introduced in 1526 under the monetary reform of 1526 under King Henry VIII.